Last Updated on April 4, 2022 by Nazmin Sarker

 The first is a good mix of fish, amongst them, for preference, a brace of rascasse for the most authentic of flavors, or at least a couple of fine red mullet for the nest best thing.

 Some recipes sanction water as the liquid but I think it is essential to use good fish stock.
 To give depth to what is a smooth, thin soup.
 There are several different versions of rouille.
-Often, you will be served a garlicky, saffron, and pepper mayonnaise but the original is based on bread and remains, to my mind, by far the best choice.
-If you have any leftover, use it as a dip with prawns or spoon it over baked or boiled potatoes.
+Often, you will be served garlicky, saffron, and pepper mayonnaise but the original is based on bread and remains, to my mind, by far the best choice.
+If you have any leftovers, use them as a dip with prawns or spoon it over baked or boiled potatoes.
 Delicious.

 - 1.8kg (4 lb) mixed fish (rascasse, if you can get them, and /or a few red mullet, but also conger eel taste, wrasse, monkfish, gurnard, sea bream, or any fish that is not oily)